Accelerated Stochastic Algorithms for Nonconvex Finite-sum and Multi-block Optimization: Nonconvex finite-sum optimization

-gradient evaluations to compute an $(\e,\d)$-solution of \eqref{problem_non}.
 For problems with $L/\mu \ge m$, RapGrad can potentially save the total number of gradient computations up to a factor of ${\cal O}(\sqrt{m})$ gradient evaluations than its batch counterpart as well as other deterministic batch methods reported in \cite{paquette2017catalyst,kong2018complexity}.
 It is also interesting to compare RapGrad with those variance-reduced stochastic algorithms~\cite{reddi2016stochastic,reddi2016fast,allen2016variance}.
 For simplicity, consider for the case when $\d=\e/L^2$ and $X \equiv \R^n$.
 In this case, the complexity bound of RapGrad, given by $\O( \sqrt{mL\mu}/\e)$, is smaller than those of variance-reduced stochastic algorithms~\cite{reddi2016stochastic,reddi2016fast,allen2016variance} by a factor of ${\cal O}(m^\frac{1}{6} L^\frac{1}{2} / \mu^\frac{1}{2})$, which must be greater that ${\cal O}(m^\frac{2}{3})$ due to $L/\mu \ge m$.
 In fact, our complexity bound minorizes those for variance-reduced stochastic algorithms as long as $L/\mu \log (L/\mu) > m^{\frac13}$.

 Theorem~\ref{Thm_main} only shows the convergence of RapGrad in expectation.
 Similarly to the nonconvex SGD methods in \cite{ghadimi2013stochastic,GhadimiLanZhang2016}, we can establish and then further improve the convergence of RapGrad with overwhelming probability by using a two-phase procedure, where one computes a short list of candidate solutions in the optimization phase by either taking a few independent runs of RapGrad or randomly selecting a few solutions from the trajectory of RapGrad, and then chooses the best solution, e.g., in terms of either \eqref{quality} and \eqref{quality1}, in the post-optimization phase.